Brad Peacock: Houston Astros

 After the 2012 season, the Athletics traded Peacock to the Houston Astros with Max Stassi and Chris Carter for Jed Lowrie and Fernando Rodriguez.
-He spent the entire season at the AAA level.
+He spent the entire season at the Triple–A level.

-Peacock began the 2013 season at the AAA level before being called up by the Astros.
+Peacock began the 2013 season at the Triple–A level before being called up by the Astros.
 He pitched to a 5.18 ERA in 83 1/3 innings.
 In 2014, he pitched a career-high 24 starts (28 games total), finishing 4–9 in 131 2/3 innings.

 Peacock was out of options in 2017, and so could not be sent to the minor leagues.
 He began the season as a relief pitcher, with a 1.10 ERA in 16 1/3 innings pitched, and received a spot start on May 22 in place of the injured Dallas Keuchel.
 Following a start in which Peacock allowed one hit and no runs in 4 1/3 innings, Peacock replaced Mike Fiers in the starting rotation.

 The Astros won the American League West with 101 wins, and faced the Los Angeles Dodgers in the World Series.
 In Game 3, Peacock earned his first major league save by completing the final 3 2/3 innings of a 5−3 win, allowing no hits and striking out four.
 It was the longest hitless relief outing since Ron Taylor's four innings in Game 4 of the 1964 World Series, and tied Ken Clay for the longest hitless postseason save, first accomplished in the 1978 American League Championship Series (ALCS).
 The Astros would then win the 2017 World Series, their first in franchise history.

 In 2018, Peacock pitched the whole season out of the bullpen, totaling 61 appearances.
 He struck out 96 batters in 65 innings.
 He was 3–5 with three saves and had a 3.46 ERA.